pylipp/sdd/README.md

     fpath=(~/.local/share/zsh/site-functions $fpath)

-## Updating
+## Upgrading

-Once the program is bootstrapped, update to the latest version (GitHub master) by
+Once the program is bootstrapped, upgrade to the latest version (GitHub master) by

     sdd install sdd